 When seeking to move to Switzerland and obtain a work visa, a foreign citizen is subject to various requirements.
 Among these, having the necessary qualifications and experience for the job he or she has applied for is crucial.
 Then, the person must have a good knowledge of the official language of the canton one will live in.
 Switzerland has 4 official languages.

 Our lawyers can offer detailed information on the requirements related to applying for a Switzerland work visa for both EU and non-EU citizens.
-You can rely on us no matter the country you are from and want to immigrate and apply for Switzerland citizenship.
+You can rely on us no matter the country you are from and want to immigrate and apply for Switzerland citizenship by investment.

 Documents required to obtain a Swiss work visa